Recycling & Waste Reduction

 Commingle Recycling Program

-BGSU offers commingle recycling across campus.
-This means all recyclable items listed on our signage go into one recycling bin and non-recyclables (and items not listed on our recycling signage) go into the landfill/trash bin.
-Recyclables include: office paper, newspaper, plastic bottles, cardboard/paperboard, aluminum and steel cans, and unbroken glass bottles!
-Large cardboard should always be flattened with packing materials removed and taken to nearest outdoor orange “Cardboard Only" recycling dumpster.
-NOTHING ELSE should be placed into a BGSU commingle recycling bin.
+BGSU offers commingle recycling across campus (meaning all recyclables listed on our signage go into one recycling bin) and non-recyclables or items not listed on our recycling signage go into the landfill/trash bin.
 Please remember that recycling is very region/location specific.
 Just because an item has a recycling symbol on it, does not make it recyclable at BGSU.
-Our signage controls.

 Plastic Bag Recycling Stations